sub1inear/Hedgehog/README.md

 ## Allocations

 Hedgehog does not have a traditional concept of memory allocation.
-Without using a `new`/`delete`, smart pointers, or a garbage collection system, all references are guarenteed to point at valid memory and memory is guarenteed not be leaked, double freed.
+Without using a `new`/`delete`, smart pointers, or a garbage collection system, all references are guarenteed to refer to valid memory and memory is guarenteed not be leaked or double freed.

-> ***Note***: If you are not familiar with a manual memory management based language or do not know what the preceding term means, skip to the next section.
-This is the most complex part of Hedgehog and is only relevent for optimization.
+> ***Note***: The following section documents the Hedgehog internals and is only relevant for optimization.

 To enforce this, the compiler uses escape detection to determine when a reference to a variable can escape the lifetime of a variable.